fennel-ai/client/docs/pages/getting-started/welcome-to-fennel.md

    to end feature engineering workflows.
 2. **Maintain data/feature quality via best practices** - production ML systems often get plagued by data/feature quality issues.
-Prevention & detection of such issues (via best practices & tooling) is a cornerstone of Fennel's architecture, not an afterthought.
+Prevention & detection of such issues (via best practices & tooling) should be a first-class citizen, not an afterthought.
 (Read [more](/data-quality/approach))
 3. **Work equally well for batch & realtime** - ML is transitioning from being predominantly batch oriented today to being more realtime.
-Fennel is built in a way that the exact same code works equally well for any combination of batch, streaming, & realtime computation.
+Fennel should support the exact same code working equally well for any combination of batch, streaming, & realtime computation.
 4. **Keep cloud costs low** - feature engineering often requires dealing with large volumes of data and gets very costly.
 For any workload, Fennel aims